digital nomad visa

 3. United Arab Emirates (Dubai)

 Dubai’s introduction of a digital nomad visa seems to be a perfect fit for a city that aspires to be on the cutting edge of business and work trends.
-One of the few digital nomad visas in the Middle East, it’s one to consider as a digital nomad.
+One of the few digital nomad visas currently available in the Middle East, it’s one to consider as a digital nomad.

 The Dubai remote work visa requires one of the highest minimum income thresholds of any digital nomad visa out there today.